smkraus/smkraus.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Fellow at the German Ministry of Finance.
+I am currently a Fellow at the German Ministry of Finance (Bundesministerium der Finanzen, BMF).

 In my research work, I apply econometric methods to questions at the intersections of environmental, growth, and health economics.